Roman7777777777/pdsnd_github/README.md

 ### Description

 This project includes some analysis for bikesharing data in the US.
+Data can be filtered by month, day, both or not at all.
+Also it is possible to print raw data.
 The program is written in python as part of the course "Programming for Data Science with Python" on Udacity.

 ### Files used